 If you’re new to Netroots Nation, you can get a sense of what the conference is like by checking out our schedule overview.
-Our 2019 agenda will include:
+Each year our agenda includes:

-- 70+ engaging panels on a variety of topics
+- Engaging panels on a variety of topics

 - Keynotes and special featured content

 - A progressive film Screening Series

 - Caucuses, networking opportunities, social events and more!

 You can browse our interactive agenda from 2019 below.

 Digital media is great—except when it’s completely overwhelming.
 From tweetchats to Facebook lives, AMAs to twitterstorms, the menu of options you can pull from when laying out your digital strategy is vast.
 Mastering the art of choosing a digital action can help you boost your advocacy, strengthen your digital community and educate and motivate people in unique ways.
 This session will help you get a handle on all of the options for reaching your people through digital media, when to use them, and how to build digital actions into a full digital campaign.

 Training; Thu, 07/11/2019 - 09:00am, 121B